 Students who are unable to complete their coursework or other course of study for a period of time due to a pregnancy, childbirth and related medical conditions are eligible for a pregnancy leave.
 The Institute provides up to 6 weeks of pay to students during a pregnancy leave; an additional 6 weeks of pay is available through family bonding leave.
 Bonding leave is in addition to pregnancy leave, providing eligible students with a combined total of up to 12 weeks of paid leave.

 A pregnant student who wishes to take a pregnancy leave should submit a pregnancy leave petition to the Graduate Office.
 An enrolled student in good academic standing who chooses to take a leave of absence because of the recent birth or adoption of his or her child may also request a bonding leave by submitting a bonding leave petition to the Graduate Office for approval.

 Parent Support Program

 The Parent Support Program has been established through a collaboration of the six academic Divisions.
 The goal of this program is to provide financial support to graduate student parents with demonstrated financial need.
 Interested parents are invited to fill out an application form.
 Applications will be reviewed on a rolling basis by at least two members of the Graduate Office.
-Selected applicants will receive an annual stipend supplement of up to $10,000 annually, to be disbursed monthly.
+Qualified applicants will receive an annual stipend supplement of up to $10,000 annually, to be disbursed monthly.
+In general, students with a combined family income of $65,000 or more do not qualify for this program.
 This award is considered taxable income, and students must be enrolled to receive this benefit.
-For further information on selection and the funding process, please contact the Graduate Office (firstname.lastname@example.org).
+For further information on selection and the funding process, please contact the Graduate Office (email@example.com).

 Child Care Assistance Program (CCAP)